Latand/Passcypher_bot/README.md

 2. File with access info

-3. File with functions containing a small key which enables an extra level of security by a master password.
+3. File with functions containing a small key which enables the extra level of security by a master password.